 Welcome to Kishita Laboratory Website!

-Kishita Laboratory started its history in April 2016 at Department of Precision Engineering, Graduate School of Engineering, the University of Tokyo.
+Kishita Laboratory started its history in April 2016 at Department of Precision Engineering, School of Engineering, the University of Tokyo.
 We are jontly doing research activities with Umeda Laboratory at the same department.
 Based on experties in the field of scenario design, life cycle engineering, design engineering, and sustainability science, we have been working on development of theory and methodology to design social systems and manufacturing industry for sustainability*.
 Most of our research topics aim at designing sustainable futures based on in-depth understanding of the system of interest**.
 Our research is characterized by integrating timeline or temporal dynamics into the design.